dfsp-spirit/freesurfer_parallel_scripts/README.md

 ### Tools

 The [tools directory](./tools/) contains many scripts to perform various tasks that frequently come up in computational neuroimaging.
 Have a look and see what's available.
+It includes scripts to:

+* map data from native to standard space in parallel for many subjects
+* downsample meshes
+* compute local gyrification index (lGI), both for cross-sectional and longitudinal subjects
+* apply an atlas available as an fsaverage parcellation to a subject (in native space)
+* ...

 ## Detailed usage instructions